dansmyers/AI/3-Local_Search/Projects/2-Blackjack_Strategy.md

 ## Disclaimer

 These projects are for educational purposes only.
-They are not an endorsement of the cool vice of gambling at cards.
+They are not an endorsement of the extremely cool vice of gambling.

 ## Rules